davidwrede/chef-web-docs-1/includes_chef_shell/includes_chef_shell_example_hello_world.rst

      [Fri, 15 Jan 2010 10:42:47 -0800] INFO: Creating file[/tmp/ohai2u_shef] at /tmp/ohai2u_shef
        => true

-|chef shell| can also switch to the same context as attribute files.
+chef-shell can also switch to the same context as attribute files.
 Set an attribute with the following syntax:

 .. code-block:: bash